kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 [[_vid_mapping_file_|Importing-VCF-data-into-GenomicsDB#fields-information]].
 * The import program cannot handle CSV files where 2 lines have the same value of _row_ and _begin_column_ - this restriction is similar to that imposed on [[loading VCFs|Importing-VCF-data-into-GenomicsDB#organizing-your-data]].
+* The import program cannot handle CSV files where 2 lines have overlapping column intervals for the same row id.
 * Other requirements are the same as described in the wiki page for [[importing VCF data|Importing-VCF-data-into-GenomicsDB#organizing-your-data]].

 ## Information about CSVs for the import program